bt-koch/ML-in-Economics/README.md

 The data corresponds to the data source provided by the author of the original paper and was downloaded from [figshare.com](https://figshare.com/articles/dataset/dataframe_csv/11593899).

+to do - describe type of var in paper (binary etc)

 ## Models